 - Give a colleague you haven’t worked with much 15 minutes of your time.

 - Challenge people to have a mini-adventure when they are next outside (obviously government guidelines permitting if we are still under lockdown restrictions), share stories over a virtual coffee break and give a prize for the one voted funniest.

 - Spend the day listening – give no advice unless someone is really stuck.

 - Get the teams to draw up a list of the things they love doing at work and share them around – who knows, there may be opportunities here!

 Creating a healthier, happier and more resilient work culture

 The attention given to Blue Monday can give the misguided impression that for the other 364 days of the year everything is just fine.
-Of course this is not the case and we’re delighted that so many of our clients are putting mental health and well-being at the top of the agenda.
-Demand to deliver our related programmes including Resilience, Mindfulness, and Energy and Wellbeing doubled and this trend seems set to continue especially in the wake of the coronavirus pandemic.
+Of course this is not the case and we’re delighted that so many of our clients are putting mental health and well-being at the top of the agenda – programmes including Resilience, Mindfulness, and Energy and Wellbeing.
+This trend seems set to continue especially in the wake of the coronavirus pandemic.